 Todd Reubold is one of three associate directors at the Institute on the Environment.
-In this role, he leads the J-Lab (Journalism Lab) — a division within IonE sharing sustainability stories and solutions with decision makers and thought leaders worldwide.
+In this role, he leads the EM-Lab (Environmental Media Lab) — a division within IonE sharing sustainability stories and solutions with decision makers and thought leaders worldwide.

 He is responsible for creating, leading and providing strategic vision for work coming out of the Lab including innovative, outward-facing publications and multimedia platforms at IonE, including both Ensia and Environment Reports.

 As a key leader for the Institute, he is a member of the IonE management team and works closely with the director and two other associate directors to advance Institute-wide goals and priorities.

 He also serves as publisher and founding editor of Ensia — a solutions-focused nonprofit media outlet reporting on our rapidly changing planet.